Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all Event Apperances for an Expert.
+This endpoint retrieves all Event Apperances for an expert.

 ### HTTP Request